 If you are an Wisconsin attorney wishing to promote yourself, you must thoroughly understand the Wisconsin Bar Rules concerning online advertising.
 Before you redesign your law firm's website or start a new internet marketing campaign, you must study the standard regulations set forth by the Bar.
-Any attorney or firm that doesn't uphold these rules may face disciplinary sanctions or actions.
+Any attorney or firm that doesn't uphold these rules may face disciplinary sanctions.

 Ethics: Rules for Marketing with Social Media - Read an article on the Wisconsin Lawyer, The Official Publication of the State Bar of Wisconsin.
 The article explains the applicable bar rules, SCR 20:7.1 and SCR 20:7.3., that apply to creating a business page on Facebook or another social media profile such as LinkedIn, Google+, or Twitter for an attorney or law firm.

 Wisconsin Rules of Professional Conduct for Attorneys - Visit the website for the Wisconsin Court System to find an index of all of the SCR Chapter 20 rules, including the rules for Information about Legal Services.
 Find Rule 7.1 for Communications concerning a lawyer's services, Rule 7.2 for Advertising, Rule 7.3 for Direct contact with prospective clients, Rule 7.4 for Communication of fields of practice, and Rule 7.5 for Firm names and letterheads.